Alex0os/Webserver-in-C/README.md

    - [x] Create a hash table that stores valid URIs and their corresponding resources
    - [x] Create a function that allows to create a valid linking between an URI and a resource

-- [ ] Create an HTML parser that scan all the resources for the HTML resources linked to valid routes
-    - [ ] Use the route of the resource in the HTML file as a key and the value of that key should be the content of the file
+- [ ] Create a process that get al the file content for every file inside the "src/" folder that is not an HTML file

 - [ ] Creating a simple middleware for the server